PForet/PForet.github.io/_posts/2018-10-19-winning-a-dataopen.md

     overlay_image: /assets/images/head/head3.png
 excerpt: "Advices for future competitors"
 toc: true
-toc_label: "Contents"
+toc_label: "Content"
 toc_icon: "angle-double-down"
 ---

 # How to win a Citadel DataOpen semi-final

 Last September, we had the opportunity to compete in a datascience competition organized by Citadel LLC.
 With an interesting problem, a thrilling competitive environment and the possibility to represent UC Berkeley during the national final in New-York, we were highly motivated and ready to give our best.
-Before giving some advice and advice for future competitors, I would like to thanks the organizers for making this event possible.
+Before giving some advice for future competitors, I would like to thanks the organizers for making this event possible.
 It was well organized, thoroughly thought, and flawlessly executed.
-I also want to give credits to my teammates: Teddy Legros, Hosang Yoon and Li Cao, you guys rock.
+I also want to give credits to my teammates: Teddy Legros, Hosang Yoon and Li Cao.
+Winning would not have been possible without them!

-### About the competition
+## About the competition

 For those who are not familiar with the DataOpen, it's a competition organized by the hedge fund Citadel LLC and the recruitment firm Correlation One, taking place in some of the most prestigious universities in the world.
 In less than 24 hours, competitors must analyze several datasets, draw insights from them, and conduct research on a question of their own.
 This is not a Kaggle, the goal is not to come up with the best possible model to optimize a pre-defined metric.
 You have to understand the data, separate the noise from the information, come up with a relevant story and justify it rigorously.
 Real life stuff for a data scientist.